ciklum-digital/internship-2.0/docs/pages/finaltask.md

 ## Arch notes
 #### Validation
-- `email`: required, email validation rule;
+- `username`: required, email validation rule;
-    - errorMessage: 'Email is not valid'
-- `password`: required, minLength: 4, maxLength: 16;
-    - errorMessage: 'Password is not valid'
+    - errorMessage: 'Username is not valid'
 - `count`: user can add only available count of books to the cart